 Nowadays I pack outfits instead of clothes.
-This is made much easier by putting the outfits on and taking photos, like making your own Packing LookBook but with less pleather and song lyric titles.
-Instead of packing a single floaty dress and having to use a boob tube as an emergency underskirt (This actually happened.
-I don’t want to talk about it), sorting out entire outfits actually results in better use of suitcase space and makes sure you use every item you take.
+This is made much easier by putting the outfits on and taking photos, like making your own Tumblr look book but with less pleather and song lyric titles.
+Instead of packing a single floaty dress and having to use a boob tube as an emergency underskirt (I actually had to do this.
+And no, I don’t want to talk about it), sorting out entire outfits results in better use of suitcase space and makes sure you use every item you take.
 I can’t be the only one who’s dragged 20kg of t-shirts and no shorts halfway across the world – can I?

 More lists.
 Now do you see what I spend most of my time doing?
 This list is one I make the night before an early flight and leave by my bed.
 It usually looks like this: